bodong1987/Avalonia.PropertyGrid/README_NUGET.md

 ﻿# Avalonia.PropertyGrid
 This is a PropertyGrid implementation for Avalonia, you can use it in Avalonia Applications.
 Its main features are:
-* Support automatically analyze object properties and display, like DevExpress's PropertyGridControl of WinForms
+* Support automatic analysis of class's Properties like DevExpress's PropertyGridControl and display and edit
 * Support simultaneous editing of multiple objects in one PropertyGrid
-* Support ICustomTypeDescriptor
+* Support Supports custom types that implement the ICustomTypeDescriptor interface
-* Support BindingList/Array editing, support dynamic addition and deletion
+* Support array editing, support for creating, inserting, deleting and clearing in the control
 * Support data verification
-* Support dynamic visibility
+* Support Support for automatically adjusting the visibility of properties based on conditions
-* Support path selection
+* Support path picking
 * Support two display modes: category-based and alphabetical sorting
 * Support text filtering, regular expression filtering, and supports ignoring case settings
 * Support fast filtering by Category